 Vice President of Corporate Affairs of FEMSA

-Mr. Borrego joined FEMSA in 2008 after serving as Governor of the Mexican State of Zacatecas (1986-1992), head of the Mexican Social Security Institute (IMSS) (1993-2000) and Senator to the Federal Congress representing the State of Zacatecas (2000-2006).
+Mr. Borrego joined FEMSA in 2008 after serving as Governor of the Mexican State of Zacatecas (1986-1992), General Director of the Mexican Social Security Institute (IMSS) (1993-2000), and Senator to the Federal Congress representing the State of Zacatecas (2000-2006).
 He holds a degree in Industrial Relations from Universidad Iberoamericana.

 José González Ornelas